 • <50 new congenital syphilis cases per 100,000 live births

-• Mother to child HIV transmission rate <5%
+• Mother-to-child HIV transmission rate <5%

 Process indicators: